Definition of Working Capital Turnover Ratio

 - It helps the company to understand the relationship between working capital investment and revenue generation.

-- A higher ratio indicates that the Company is efficiently managed, and it provides a competitive edge to the Company against its promoters.
+- A higher ratio demonstrates the company’s efficiency and gives it a competitive edge over rivals.

 - However, a very high ratio of ~80% may indicate that the Company does not have enough funds to support the growth in its sales, further indicating the prospects of the Company being insolvent in the near future due to higher account payables.